aznxluvlyguy4u/wiki1/A-Z Guide to prepare CurrentRMS data for production.md

-# A to Z guide on Setting up custom fields needed for the Ocean Premium platform in Current RMS
+# A to Z guide

+This section describes on setting up custom fields needed for the Ocean Premium platform in Current RMS and how to import data export files.

 # End result after following this guide: